Thornathan/Amazon-Clone/README.md

 [Amazon Mock UI Website](https://clone-fb90e.web.app/)

-##### Mock Amazon UI built utilizing React, Redux, SASS, and more.
+##### Mock Amazon UI built utilizing React, Redux, Materialize, and several others.
 Deployed to Firebase utilizing Firebase database and user authentication.
 Backend built using Express, Firebase, and Axios.

 ##### Payment processing built using Stripe.
 You can see that some payments have been processed below in the payment processing screenshot.